 We’ll go over your case to see if you’re eligible to file a Chicago Zantac cancer lawsuit.
 We’re also prepared to answer your questions about the legal process and discuss the options available to you.

-The lawyers at Krzak Rundio Law Group, LLC know how filing a lawsuit can seem overwhelming when you’re already dealing with a serious illness.
+The lawyers at Krzak Rundio Gorman, Injury Attorneys know how filing a lawsuit can seem overwhelming when you’re already dealing with a serious illness.
 We’ll be at your side every step of the way and can fight for your right to compensation that can help you financially, physically, and emotionally.